-102 See Nicholas Rufford, "Secret Bio-weapon Can Wipe Out Afghan Heroin," Sunday Times (London), May 26, 2002; Antony Barnett, "UK in Secret Biological War on Drugs," Observer (London), Sept.
+104 See Nicholas Rufford, "Secret Bio-weapon Can Wipe Out Afghan Heroin," Sunday Times (London), May 26, 2002; Antony Barnett, "UK in Secret Biological War on Drugs," Observer (London), Sept.
 17, 2000; Juanita Darling, "Fungi May Be the Newest Recruits in War on Drugs Colombia," Los Angeles Times, Aug.
 30, 2000.

-103 According to a USDA official, "The Department of Agriculture, as an agency, is opposed to the idea [of using mycoherbicides in Afghanistan]: The science is far from complete; There are real environmental and possible human health negative implications; There are very real image problems ... the use of any agent like this would be portrayed as biological warfare."
+105 According to a USDA official, "The Department of Agriculture, as an agency, is opposed to the idea [of using mycoherbicides in Afghanistan]: The science is far from complete; There are real environmental and possible human health negative implications; There are very real image problems ... the use of any agent like this would be portrayed as biological warfare."
 USDA response to CRS inquiry, Oct.
 19, 2004.

 Report on Counter Drug Efforts in Afghanistan - October 18, 2005, as required by Sec.
-7104, Section 207 (b) of the Intelligence Reform and Terrorism Prevention Act, 2004 (P.L.
-108-458); House Committee on International Relations, Ex.
-Comm.
-4575.
+7104, Section 207 (b) of the Intelligence Reform and Terrorism Prevention Act, 2004 (P.L. (continued...)

-Re-authorization of Defense Counternarcotics Activities.
+Reauthorization of Defense Counternarcotics Activities.
 To date, Department of Defense authorizations for counternarcotics activities in Afghanistan have been provided via reference to Section 1033 of the Defense Authorization Act for FY1998 (P.L.
 105-85, as amended) and Section 1004 of the Defense Authorization Act for FY1991 (P.L.
 101-510, as amended).
-Both acts have been amended on a semi-annual basis to extend existing authorizations into subsequent fiscal years, and, as written, require re-authorization to extend beyond the end of FY2006.
-Sections 1021 and 1022 of the House version of the FY2007 Defense Authorization bill (H.R.
-5122) would restate the existing authorizations and reauthorize the Secretary of Defense to provide non-lethal counternarcotics assistance to Afghanistan and a number of its neighbors (and other countries) indefinitely.
-Section 1022 also contains a provision that would allow the transfer of crew-served weapons of .50-caliber or less to Afghan counternarcotics forces during FY2007 and FY2008.
-Section 1023 of the Senate version of the bill (S. 2667) would extend the current authorizations through FY2008 and does not contain a provision to authorize transfer of further weaponry.
-Both versions of the bill would require annual reporting, and Section 1025 of the House version would require the Secretary of Defense to submit an interagency-coordinated report by December 31, 2006, updating "the interagency counter-narcotics implementation plan for Afghanistan and the South and Central Asian regions, including Turkmenistan, Uzbekistan, Tajikistan, Kyrgyzstan, Kazakhstan, Iran, Azerbaijan, Pakistan, India, and China."
+Both acts have been amended on a semi-annual basis to extend existing authorizations into subsequent fiscal years, and, as written, require reauthorization to extend beyond the end of FY2006.
+The FY2007 Defense Authorization Act(P.L.
+109-364) restated the existing authorizations and reauthorized the Secretary of Defense to provide non-lethal counternarcotics assistance to Afghanistan and a number of its neighbors (and other countries) through FY2008.
+The act also allows the transfer of crew-served weapons of .50-caliber or less to Afghan counternarcotics forces.
+The act also requires annual reporting on overseas counterdrug activities, and Section 1025 requires the Secretary of Defense to submit an interagency-coordinated report by December 31, 2006, updating "the interagency counter-narcotics implementation plan for Afghanistan and the South and Central Asian regions, including Turkmenistan, Uzbekistan, Tajikistan, Kyrgyzstan, Kazakhstan, Iran, Azerbaijan, Pakistan, India, and China."

 Counternarcotics Funding.
 Funding for U.S. counternarcotics operations in Afghanistan consists of program administration costs and financial and material assistance to Afghan counternarcotics authorities.
 On September 7, 2006, the Senate adopted an amendment to the Defense appropriations bill for FY2007 (S.Amdt.
-4897 to H.R.
+4897) to H.R.
 5631), which would make available up to an additional \$700 million for Defense Department interdiction and counter-narcotics activities "to combat the growth of poppies in Afghanistan, to eliminate the production and trade of opium and heroin, and to prevent terrorists from using the proceeds for terrorist activities in Afghanistan, Iraq, and elsewhere."
 The conference report on H.R.
 5631 (H.Rept.
 109-676) did not contain this provision but provides \$100 million to "expedite" the Defense Department's non-construction related counternarcotics efforts in FY2007.
 The conference report requires the Department of Defense to submit "a detailed execution plan" on the use of the \$100 million to the congressional defense committees prior to obligating any of the funds.
 The conference report also requires the Department of Defense to submit an interagency report on the Administration's plan to address drug production, drug smuggling, and narco-terrorism financing in the Central Asian region to the congressional appropriations committees no later than March 1, 2007.